 2. Symptoms dependent on the location, extent, and severity of the GI lesions:

 1) Classic form involving the terminal ileum (40%-50% of patients): The onset is usually insidious, although in rare cases it may be acute and resemble appendicitis.
-Presenting symptoms include abdominal pain (~80%; often localized to the right lower quadrant of the abdomen and worsened postprandially), diarrhea, anemia, and fever of unknown origin.
+Presenting symptoms include abdominal pain (~80%; often localized in the right lower quadrant of the abdomen and worsened postprandially), diarrhea, anemia, and fever of unknown origin.
 Hematochezia and melena are infrequent.
 In patients with a retrocecal abscess guarded movement of the right hip is seen.
 Extensive involvement of the small intestine leads to malabsorption syndrome with fatty diarrhea, anemia, hypoproteinemia, vitamin deficiency (particularly cobalamin), and electrolyte disturbances.
 With time patients develop malnutrition and cachexia, as well as edema in the case of hypoalbuminemia.

 3) Mouth: Pain, aphthous ulcers, sores.